flynx/actions.js/README.md

     - there is no distinction between root and other actions other than that root action's return values are not ignored.
+- if the root action returns a `Promise`, the post phase is run when that promise is resolved or rejected.
+This can be disabled by setting the 'await' action attribute to `false` (default: `true`).
 - an action can consist of two parts: the first is called before the next action in chain (_pre-callback_) and the second after (_post-callback_).
 - post-callback has access to the return value and can modify it